ETLaurent/accounting/README.md

 This script calculates how much is left in your balance after deducting monthly expenses.

-### Note
+### Notes

-App is written in Python because it's wildly included by default in most of Linux and macOS systems.
+> App is written in Python because it's wildly included by default in most of Linux and macOS systems.

-It's also a good occasion for me to ~use~ learn Python (code isn't state-of-the-art, far from it).
+> It's also a good occasion for me to ~use~ learn Python (code isn't state-of-the-art, far from it).

-It's a CLI usage, there is no web server, to keep it simple.
+> It's a CLI usage, there is no web server, to keep it simple.
 However, persistence would be a good thing, and is the next milestone.

 ### Usage